 At 31 December 2023, Heathrow SP and Heathrow Finance continue to operate within the required financial ratios from the Common Terms Agreement.
+Heathrow Finance's gearing ratio has now returned below pre-pandemic levels.
 Gearing ratios are calculated by dividing consolidated nominal net debt by Heathrow's Regulatory Asset Base ('RAB').
+The interest cover ratio is a trigger event and covenant at Class A, trigger event at Class B and financial covenant at Heathrow Finance.